alexhokl/notes/artificial_intelligence/README.md

         revenue in 2020?" and "What was NVIDIA's revenue in 2023?"
   * grounded generation
     + citing the source of the information in the generated text

+## Tricks with LLM

+- instead of asking a direct question of selecting the best option, one can ask a model to ask the user with a list of yes/no questions to help narrowing the possible criteria
+- to avoid hallucination, one can ask a model to give chain-of-thought, or to give one step at a time, to help breaking down a complex idea
+- to avoid a model giving a too generic answer, one can specify the model a role (to be some kind of expert)

 # Machine Learning